Leicester beat Edinburgh to reach last eight

 |Pens: Boffelli 2

-Leicester Tigers held off a spirited Edinburgh fightback to win 16-6 and book their place in the quarter-finals of the Heineken Champions Cup.
+Leicester Tigers held off a spirited Edinburgh to win 16-6 and book their place in the quarter-finals of the Heineken Champions Cup.

 Jasper Wiese came off the bench to show power and poise to score the only try of the game at Welford Road.